 Remove “bad” data

-This is when you remove allophones.
+This is when you remove outliers.
 Again, I argue that it should be done by allophone.
 I also recommend that stopwords and unstressed vowels be treated as their own separate category as well.
 But, I’m no married to that idea.

 Remove “good” but otherwise uninteresting data.